 Medieval Irish pilgrims left their homes and families for many reasons.
 For the countless men and women who made the trip to St Mullins in Carlow in 1348, a miraculous cure for the Black Death was foremost in their minds.
 Heneas Mac Nichaill was atoning for the murder of his son when he visited nineteen pilgrim sites around Ireland in 1543.
 Others were motivated by a quest for salvation, like those who entered St Patrick’s Purgatory at Lough Derg, hoping their experiences in the holy cave would wipe clean all their sins.

 Just as the aims of pilgrims differed, so too did their destinations, ranging from holy wells and the graves or statues of revered saints, to specific cathedrals or churches.
 No matter their goals or destinations, each pilgrim had to navigate the unique practicalities and dangers associated with travel along medieval pilgrim roads.

-In this beautifully illustrated book, the reader can follow these Irish pilgrims, along the way gaining fresh understanding of the motivations and experiences that shaped their journeys of faith.
+In this beautifully and detailed book the reader can follow these Irish pilgrims, along the way gaining fresh understanding of the motivations and experiences that shaped their journeys of faith.

 About the Author

 Dr Louise Nugent is an archaeologist from County Tipperary, and a graduate of UCC and UCD.
 Her PhD thesis concerned pilgrimage in medieval Ireland; she continues to research Irish pilgrimage sites and practices and has written, published and lectured widely on the topic.